Spinelli's Law Library Reference Shelf

 Oral History of Law Librarianship

 The Oral History of Law Librarianship series within this database contains video interviews of active and retired law librarians and others related to the profession.
-This ongoing series showcases individuals in the profession as they reflect on their experiences.
-New video interviews are added monthly.
+This series showcases individuals in the profession as they reflect on their experiences.

 About the Editor